 8.5.4.1 General

-The purpose of the IAB Resource Coordination procedure is to exchange the semi-static radio resource configuration pertaining to a boundary IAB-node, between the F1-terminating IAB-donor-CU and the non-F1-terminating IAB-donor-CU of a boundary IAB-node, for the purpose of resource multiplexing.
-The procedure can be initiated by the F1-terminating or non F1-terminating IAB-donor-CU of the boundary IAB-node.
+The purpose of the IAB Resource Coordination procedure is to exchange the semi-static radio resource configuration pertaining to a boundary IAB-node and/or its parent node, between the F1-terminating IAB-donor-CU and the non-F1-terminating IAB-donor-CU of a boundary IAB-node, for the purpose of resource multiplexing between the IAB-MT and the IAB-DU of the boundary IAB-node.
+The procedure can be initiated by the F1-terminating or non-F1-terminating IAB-donor-CU of the boundary IAB-node.

 The procedure uses UE-associated signalling.